Linked List Exercise

 /**

-* Removes the element at the head (or front) of the list
+* Removes the element at the specified (0-indexed) position from the list

 *